wso2/docs-is/en/docs/guides/identity-lifecycles/invitation-workflow.md

     adding the corresponding configuration to the `
     <IS_HOME>/repository/conf/deployment.toml` file as explained in the previous section.

-    Optionally, you can log in to the Management Console as a tenant admin and change the **Resident IDP** configurations accordingly to enable this feature for a specific tenant.
+    Optionally, you can sign in to the Management Console as a tenant admin and change the **Resident IDP** configurations accordingly to enable this feature for a specific tenant.

 ### Use the SCIM2 API